Leonardo-AD/To-Do-List/README.md

 <h1 align='center'>To-Do-List</h1>

-<p>This is just a simple to-do list project to improve my basic knowledge.
+<p>This is just a simple to do list project to improve my basic knowledge.
 In this app I am using HTML, CSS, JavaScript and Sweet Alert.</p>

 ## Features Developed